 - Some accounts earn interest above a certain dollar value

 I Bonds are an attractive way to park cash for at least twelve months, preferably longer.
 Hence, they can be used to save for large purchases, like a home.
 Additionally, the tax waiver feature for education makes them attractive to families with children attending colleges.
 Investors can also potentially use I Bonds instead of Certificates of Deposit (CDs) for longer-term savings.

 Importantly, they are risk-free because the US government guarantees them.
 Next, investors’ cash is protected from loss of buying power due to the variable inflation rate.
 In essence, I Bonds are a hedge against inflation.
-This benefit is clearly demonstrated in 2022, the highest period of inflation in about 40 years.

 Investors must remember that I Bonds cannot be redeemed for 12 months and have a 3-month interest penalty until the five year mark.
 However, the few disadvantages are minor relative to the advantages, and investors should seriously consider owning I Bonds as part of their asset allocation.

 Related Articles on Dividend Power